Party Games for Kids: Mystery Sensory Balloons

-But I know it's not always possible to have messy play as an option.
-And sometimes, you want to keep the kids guessing with an activity -- they do love surprises plus it enhances their critical thinking skills.
+It's not always possible to have messy play as an option.
+And sometimes, you want to keep kids guessing with an activity -- they do love surprises plus it enhances their critical thinking skills.

 This game mixes sensory play with logical reasoning skills -- and it can be a fun way for some not-so-messy sensory fun too!

-Here's a list of ingredients you might try:
+Here's a list of items you can use for the game:

 - dry coffee grounds